-In the following years the company gradually moved closer to its main destiny – the production of car tyres.
-Before Fulda produced its first models of automobile tyre in 1906, it had also made tyres for bicycles and motorcycles.
-At the start of the next decade the bike tyre models called Diadem, Transport and Gebirgsreifen (for mountain bikes) proved even to be a significant commercial success.
-The firm supplied its customers with ten different types of treads and a one-year guarantee on all its products.
+In the following years, the company gradually moved closer to its main destiny: the production of car tyres.
+Fulda quickly began producing both bicycle and motorcycle tyres before releasing its first automobile tyre in 1906.
+By the start of the next decade - the 1910’s - its range of bike tyre models, called Diadem, Transport and Gebirgsreifen (for mountain bikes) proved to be a strong commercial success.
+The firm supplied its customers with ten different types of tyre treads and a one-year guarantee on all its products.

 A licence for Continental

-In 1915 Fulda launched its first tyres for goods vehicles.
-The Sembusto model had steel springs, which were a substitute for the elasticity of the rubber in traditional tyres.
-This line of business developed wonderfully, the ...
+In 1915, Fulda launched its first range of tyres for goods vehicles.
+The Sembusto model had steel springs, which were a substitute for the elasticity of ...